Overview Expertise Related Insights, Events & Cases

 Max has acted in a wide range of domestic and international construction, engineering, and infrastructure disputes, in the TCC and in arbitrations.
 Recent work includes:

-General construction & engineering
+General Commercial & Engineering

 Energy, Utilities, Infrastructure, and PFI